-Francis Willard Sayles had been a textile merchant in his father’s firm.
+Francis W. Sayles had been a textile merchant in his father’s firm.
 He was one of 45 passengers killed on May 6, 1853, when a New York & New Haven Railroad train went through an open draw bridge into the Norwalk River.
+In his will, he left the bulk of his estate in trust for his daughter, Laura, with his father-in-law, newspaper publisher and attorney Benjamin Franklin Hallett, and textile broker James Alexander Dupee as trustees.

 By the 1879-1880 winter season, 74 Commonwealth was the home and medical office of Dr. Thomas Henderson Chandler, a dentist, and his wife, Elizabeth Caroline (Dowse) Chandler.
 They previously had lived (and he had maintained his office) at 222 Tremont.

-Dr. and Mrs. Chandler continued to live at 74 Commonwealth in 1884, but had moved to the Hotel Bristol (northwest corner of Boylston and Clarendon) by 1885.
+Dr. and Mrs. Chandler continued to live at 74 Commonwealth in during the 1883-1884 season, but by August of 1884 had moved their residence and his office to the Hotel Bristol (northwest corner of Boylston and Clarendon).

 On July 20, 1884, 74 Commonwealth was purchased from Francis Sayles’s estate by Martha (Pierce) Butters, the widow of Isaac Butters.
 He had been a merchant in Montreal and had retired in 1860 to Stanstead, Quebec.
 They also maintained a residence in Boston, at 36 Union Park, where he died in May of 1875.
 Martha Butters had continued to live there with their three children – George Pierce Butters, William Henry Butters, and Mary Isabella Butters – and also to maintain their home in Stanstead.